ICollidable

 property contains the name of items that the IColliable has collided with, while the Objects

 contains a reference to the objects that the ICollidable has collided with.
 If you are using the FlatRedBall Editor, these properties are automatically generated in your entities, and these are automatically filled through collision relationships.
 For example, if the Player collides with SolidCollision in the GameScreen, then the items properties would contain the string "SolidCollision".
-The objects properties contains a reference to the TileShapeCollection.
+The objects properties would a reference to the TileShapeCollection.

 Last updated